Limassol: Medieval

 View of Kolossi Castle built in 1210 by the Frankish military.

-The history of Limassol is largely known by the events associated with the Third Crusade.
+The history of Limassol is bound up with the Third Crusade.
 The king of England, Richard the Lionheart, was travelling to the Holy Land in 1190.
 His fiancée, Berengaria, and his sister, Joan, were also travelling there, but on a different ship.
 Due to a storm, the women's ship arrived in Limassol.
-Isaac Komnenos, the renegade Byzantine governor of Cyprus, invited the noblewomen ashore, with the intention of holding them for ransom, but they refused.
-So he refused them fresh water and they had to put out to sea again or yield to capture.
-When Richard arrived in Limassol and met Isaac Komnenos, he asked him to contribute to the crusade for the liberation of the Holy Land.
-At first Isaac agreed but later on refused.
-Richard took him captive; the entire island was taken over by the Anglo-Normans, bringing the long Byzantine dominion of Cyprus to an end.
+Isaac Komnenos, the renegade Byzantine governor of Cyprus, called the noblewomen ashore with the intention of holding them for ransom.
+When they refused he denied them fresh water and they had to put out to sea again.
+When Richard arrived in Limassol and met Isaac Komnenos, he asked him to contribute to the crusade.
+At first Isaac agreed but later refused.
+Richard took him captive and the entire island was taken over by the Anglo-Normans, bringing the long Byzantine dominion of Cyprus to an end.
 Richard celebrated his marriage with Berengaria who had received the crown as queen of England in Cyprus.
 Richard destroyed Amathus and the inhabitants were transferred to Limassol.

-A year later, in 1191 Cyprus was sold for the sum of 100,000 bezants to the Templars, rich monks and soldiers whose aim was the protection of the Holy Sepulchre in Jerusalem.
+In 1191 Cyprus was sold for 100,000 bezants to the Knights Templar.

-The knights imposed high taxes, in order to get back the money they had paid for Cyprus.
+The knights imposed high taxes, to get back the money they had paid for Cyprus.
 This led to the revolt of the Cypriots, who wished to get rid of the bond of promise.
-Richard accepted their request and a new purchaser was found: Guy of Lusignan, a Roman Catholic from Poitou, who handed Cyprus over to the French dynasty of the house of Lusignan, thus establishing the medieval Kingdom of Cyprus.
+Richard accepted their request and a new purchaser was found: Guy of Lusignan, a Roman Catholic from Poitou, who handed Cyprus over to the French house of Lusignan, thus establishing the medieval Kingdom of Cyprus.

 For a period of about three centuries (1192–1489), Limassol enjoyed remarkable prosperity.
 Cyprus had a great number of Latin bishops, which lasted until the occupation of Cyprus by the Ottomans in 1570.
 The Latin battalions established monasteries and settled down there.
 The settlement of merchants in Cyprus and particularly in Limassol in the 13th century enhanced the welfare of its inhabitants.
 Its harbour became a centre of transportation and commerce, contributing greatly to its financial and cultural development.